javirandor/speech-technologies/README.md

 ## Adapting the model
 This process follows the documentation published by CMUSphinx here(https://cmusphinx.github.io/wiki/tutorialadapt/).

-To execute the following instructions, you will have to copy these scripts to your working folder previously.
+To execute the following instructions, you will have to copy these scripts to your working folder from `cmu-sphinxtrain` previously.
 These are the commands for MAC.

 ```
 cp /usr/local/Cellar/cmu-sphinxtrain/HEAD-0c21a6e/libexec/sphinxtrain/bw <working directory>